Monthly Archives: October 2010

 The Fountain boys are 45-years-past this, but in case the devil has spawned again …

-Over-easy How to remove Halloween eggs from your house and automobile.
 It would cost millions of dollars to develop a nontoxic bomb for vandals that would be as insidiously effective as the ordinary chicken egg.
-Consider that the egg is … Continue reading
+Consider that the egg is light and delicate, yet tough enough to carry its payload to the target.
+On impact, it explodes with a self-mixing fury that turns its contents into an industrial shade of yellow-orange.
+Then there’s the gratifying ker-splat sound that it makes.

 3 Comments